alanwatsonforster/glass/src/glass/groundunitdata/Ground Targets.md

 - Air Strike Scenario H-22
 - Defense is 3S
-- Sighting range is not given
+- Sighting range is not given, but in the helicopter data table most have a sighting range of 12.

 ## Large Building